 So how do we choose who speaks and performs at TEDxCincinnati?

-Tis the season to coordinate the curation of the third season of TEDxCincinnati event.
-We’ve been overhwelmed with speaker nominations, much to our delight.
-We thought we’d share the main factors in how we sort, debate and choose the speakers as we head into the final inning of this process.
+Tis the season to coordinate the curation of another season of TEDxCincinnati event.
+We thought we’d share the main factors in how we sort, debate and choose the speakers:

 1. Chosen speakers generally fall into one of 3 categories: